qlik-oss/core-qix-session-placement-service/README.md

 ## Endpoints

 The REST API is specified in the [api-doc.yml](./doc/api-doc.yml) OpenAPI document.
-Default port used by the qliktive-qix-session-service is `9455`.
+Default port used by the service is `9455`.

 ### /session/session-doc